samiullah51/MERN-Stack-Real-Time-Chat-App/README.md

 ## Frontend Technologies
 I have used one of the most popular framework React.JS as a frontend.
 For the state management I have used redux.
 ## Backend Technologies
-I have used Node.JS as a backend.
+I have used NodeJS as a backend.
 Instead if Node.JS, I prefered ExpressJS which is the node.JS framework to handle API's easily as compared to pure Node.JS.
 JWT(Json Web Token) is used for authentication.

 ## Database